 Find other fun physical games you can play with your child listed in the post: 30 Joyful Ways to Connect in 10 Minutes.

-By the way, I just finished creating a really neat printable resource that I’m calling Parent & Child CONNECTION COUPONS.
+If you are looking for a really neat printable resource to help boost connection, hop over to my Parent & Child Connection Coupons post.
 You can print these fun play idea “coupons” off and use them with your child/children in a variety of ways to help stimulate fun connect time.
-Your kids will LOVE these!
+Your kids will love these!

-Thanks for joining me this week and hope to see you next Saturday!
-You can find all our series posts on the Positive Parenting Page.
+Thanks for joining me.
+You can find all my series posts on the Positive Parenting Page.